kmonaghan/KMWordPress/README.md

 You should change the app id used by Appirater and put in your own Google Analytics tracker before you distribute it to anyone.

 ### Icons
-The icons used in the buttons and are from [Glyphish](http://www.glyphish.com/) so I can't distribute them.
-I've left the references in for you to either drop in the Glyphish icons yourself or replace them with your own.
+The icons used the live version of the app are from [Glyphish](http://www.glyphish.com/) so I can't distribute them.
+I've replaced them with some free ones from [TWG](http://blog.twg.ca/2010/11/retina-display-icon-set/twg_retina_icons/) and [Gentleface](http://gentleface.com/free_icon_set.html) but kept the Glyphish icon names so you can drop them in if you want.

 ## Requirements